Renault 5 E-Tech: Concept car

 An electric Renault 5 was announced in January 2021 as part of Groupe Renault's strategic plan "Renaulution" covering the period 2021–2025+; the Renault marque has branded their effort "Nouvelle Vague" (New Wave), with the goal of offering the most complete electrified and hydrogen fuel cell lineup by 2025.

 The R5 prototype uses a small battery electric variant of the Renault–Nissan Common Module Family platform, initially designated CMF–B EV and later named AmpR Small.
 CMF–B EV will be used in additional forthcoming small cars, including an electric version of a revived Renault 4.
 Renault initially denied the 5 EV would replace the Zoe, but later reversed their stance.
-Standardization of the platform and battery technology is expected to reduce production costs by 33% compared to the Zoe, as many components are reused from the CMF-B platform used in the Clio V. The Renault 5 EV will share its platform with the upcoming Nissan Micra EV.
+Standardization of the platform and battery technology is expected to reduce production costs by 33% compared to the Zoe, as many components are reused from the CMF-B platform used in the Clio V.